aimeos/upscheme/README.md

 class TestTable -> TestTable.php
 ```

+### Naming migrations

-There's no strict convention how to name migration task classes.
-You can either
+There's no strict convention how to name migration task files.
+You can
-name them by what they do (e.g. "CreateTestTable"), what they operate on (e.g.
+either name them by what they do (e.g. "CreateTestTable.php"), what they operate
-"TestTable") or even use a timestamp (e.g. "20201231_Test").
-If the tasks doesn't
+on (e.g. "TestTable.php") or even use a timestamp (e.g. "20201231_Test.php").

-contain dependencies, they are sorted and executed in in alphabethical order and
+If the tasks doesn't contain dependencies, they are sorted and executed in
-the sorting would be:
+alphabethical order according to the file name and the sorting would be:

 ```
-20201231_Test
-CreateTestTable
-TestTable
+20201231_Test.php
+CreateTestTable.php
+TestTable.php
 ```

-In your PHP file, always include the `namespace` statement first.
-The `use`
-statement is optional and only needed as shortcut for the type hint for the
-closure function argument.
-Your class also has to extend from the "Base" task
-class or implement the ["Iface" task interface](https://github.com/aimeos/upscheme/blob/master/src/Task/Iface.php).

 ### Dependencies